Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

 VIN™ Command Line Interface (CLI)
 ====================================

 The VIN™ CLI acts as a Hypertext Transfer Protocol (HTTP) client for reaching the VIN™ HTTP server from the command line in a Linux environment.
+It will be installed during the installation of the VIN™.

 Running the VIN™ CLI
 ------------------------
-The VIN™ CLI can be used for VIN™ nodes on both a local machine and on the network with following being the command for starting up the VIN™ CLI:
+The VIN™ CLI can be used for VIN™ nodes on both a local machine and on the network with the following being the command for starting up the VIN™ CLI:

 For a local machine with default settings: